PAT JENNINGS: ‘I support anything that brings people together in whatever way I can.’

 And back in Belfast he’s even more of a hero for his long service in goal during some of the province’s most successful years.

-The Newry man marks 27 years as a Co-operation Ireland ambassador in 2020, and he says his involvement stemmed from wanting to promote reconciliation at home and never severing his ties from his home town.
+The Newry man will mark 28 years as a Co-operation Ireland ambassador in 2022, and he says his involvement stemmed from wanting to promote reconciliation at home and never severing his ties from his home town.

 “All through the Troubles we never missed holidays back home.
 As soon as the football season ended we were straight over, even though all the troubled years we wanted to be in Ireland.”

 It was another Northern Ireland footballer, Derek Dougan, who first told Pat about Co-operation Ireland.

 “Derek Dougan was organising my testimonial at the time and he had been working with Co-operation Ireland so that was when I got involved first.
 After that Derek and myself started to organise events.